AyeshaTehreeem/SharkTankIndiaAnalysis/README.md

 # Shark Tank India Analysis

 This comprehensive analysis delves into the performance of Sony TV's popular show 'Shark Tank India' across all three seasons.
-The dataset comprises 430+ records and encompasses 78 columns of data, offering deep insights into various aspects of the show's impact in India
+The dataset comprises 430+ records and encompasses 78 columns of data, offering deep insights into various aspects of the show's impact in India.